quantrana/InSpectRail/README.md

 **AI-Powered Railway Track Defect Detection System**

-InSpectRail is a Django + Wagtail-based web application that leverages real-time computer vision to detect railway track defects using YOLOv11s.
+InSpectRail is a Django + Wagtail-based web application that leverages real-time computer vision model to detect railway track defects.
 It allows users to upload images or stream video input and receive immediate defect classification.

 ---